SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Analysis

-Figure \ref{fig:IOCorrectnessVsLength} shows how IO accuracy similarity varies for increasing assembler length for AnghaBench, x86 -O0.
-All three approaches are better at decompiling shorter assembler sequences, since increased assembler complexity makes decompilation more challenging.
+Figure \ref{fig:IOCorrectnessVsLength} shows how IO accuracy similarity varies for increasing assembler length for ExeBench, x86 -O0.
+All three approaches are better at decompiling shorter assembler sequences, since increased assembly complexity makes decompilation more challenging.
 Both ChatGPT and {\tt SLaDe} have a steeper decline than Ghidra, illustrating that neural schemes are more sensitive to the distribution type of training examples than hand-crafted approaches.
-Figure~\ref{fig:AssemblyLengthDistribution} shows the distribution of assembly length in AnghaBench.
-We see that there is indeed a bias to shorter length assembler.
+Figure~\ref{fig:AssemblyLengthDistribution} shows the distribution of assembly length in ExeBench.
+We see that there is indeed a bias to shorter-length assembly.